lmottasin/Template-Slicing-With-Laravel-Itally-Food/README.md

 <!-- ABOUT THE PROJECT-->
 ## About The Project
-This a project for learning the slicing part of a given template.
+This is a project for learning the slicing part of a given template.
 After slicing it can edited dynamically.

 ---